Data in a column, other than a counter column, can have an optional expiration period called TTL (time to live).

 Use CQL to set the TTL for data.

-TTL data has a precision of one second, as calculated on the server.
-Therefore, a very small TTL probably does not make much sense.
-Moreover, the clocks on the servers should be synchronized; otherwise reduced precision could be observed because the expiration time is computed on the primary host that receives the initial insertion but is then interpreted by other hosts on the cluster.
+- The use of TTL makes it important that the clocks on the servers are kept synchronized.
+If they are not, reduced precision results, because the expiration time is computed on the primary host that receives the initial insertion but is then interpreted by other hosts on the cluster.

 Expiring data has an additional overhead of 8 bytes in memory and on disk (to record the TTL and expiration time) compared to standard data.